rust-lang/rfcs/text/0000-local-loop-bindings.md

 Labels will also work.
 When using `continue` with a label, the arguments to continue must match the loop binding signature connected to the label, in case the label is connected with a loop.

+Now a few examples from exisitng crates will follow soon.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation